ice-csic-astroexotic/MATINS/README.md

 The magnetic evolution and details about the cubed-sphere grid is described in Dehman et al., 2023, MNRAS, Volume 518, Issue 1, pp.1222-1242.
 The technical thermal evolution is described in Ascenzi et al. 2024, MNRAS, Volume 533, Issue 1, pp. 201-224.
 The code currently uses OPENMP.
 It works better with Intel compilers.

-# Main developer of MATINS
+# Main developers of MATINS
-Clara Dehman,Daniele Viganò, Stefano Ascenzi
+Clara Dehman, Daniele Viganò, Stefano Ascenzi

 # Requirements:
 Lapack libraries